 The UC Cooperative Extension Central Sierra serves Amador, Calaveras, Tuolumne and El Dorado counties.

 If gardening is your passion, you may not want to miss this opportunity to learn more.
 El Dorado and Amador Counties UCCE Master Gardener Training begins in January 2020.
 This 15-weeks long course covers botany, soil, plant pathology, and much, much more.
 You may be the ideal candidate to become a UCCE Master Gardener.
-For more information SEE HERE.
+For more information on this and the full class schedule SEE HERE.

 Sherwood Demonstration Garden

 As Master Gardeners, we are committed to educating the general public on sustainable horticulture and pest management practices based on traditional, current, and evolving research.
 It is our goal that the Sherwood Demonstration Garden will provide the public with hands-on, interactive experience about research-based, sustainable gardening practices specific to the west slope of El Dorado County, appropriate for all ages and cultures, and reflective of a variety of environments and gardening experiences.
 The Sherwood Garden is a UC Master Gardener Program.

 There are 16 individual demonstrations gardens ranging from the Shade Garden to the Rock Garden and everything in between!

 El Dorado Chapter, California Native Plants Society